 Black is one of the oldest colors in horses and was depicted in prehistoric cave paintings.
 The black genotype (E/E or E/e) was first identified in an Iberian horse’s fossils from the Early Holocene epoch, approximately 7000 years ago.

-In Which Horse Breeds Can We Find the Black Horse ?
+Horse Breeds That Can Have The Black Color ?

 Black is a relatively uncommon color, although it can be found in many breeds.
 Some breeds like Friesen and Murgese are almost only black.

-Bay is a coat color of horses, characterized by a red body and black points (mane, tail, ear edges, and lower legs).
+Bay is a horse coat color, characterized by a red body and black points (mane, tail, ear edges, and lower legs).

 The shades of bay